jonathan-doenz/hhhml/datastory.md

 We can again hypothezise why these two values are the most important ones:
 - We could not come up with an intuitive explaination for the importance of the `C_waterland` variable.
 - If a lot of people live in a certain area, the government might turn its attention more easily towards these households.
 Therefore, they might have higher probabilities of profiting from such a program.

+### S_cementfloordin and S_cementfloorkit
+**Definition: Cement floor in dining room and in the kitchen** We will treat both predictions in this subsection because we find it interesting to compare the results for both.

+{% include figures/taskb_AUC_curve_S_cementfloordin.html %}
+{% include figures/taskb_AUC_curve_S_cementfloorkit.html %}

+The Area Under ROC curve is 0.722 and 0.710, respectively: Both predictions are acceptable and there quality is quite similar.

+`S_cementfloordin` does not really have features that are much more important than other when we consider the permutation importance scores.
+So an analysis is rather difficult.
+For `S_cementfloorkit`, we have `C_HHdirtfloor` and a little less important `C_refrigerator`.
+We hypothezise:
+-`C_HHdirtfloor`: We don't really know why this feature would be more important particularly to predict the presence of cement floor in the kitchen.
+By the little analysis just above, we could show that often the kitchen is one of the last rooms that gets a concrete floor.
+Therefore, the information what proportion of dirtfloors are in the households might be particularly important.
+-`C_refrigerator`: This value seems to influence the prediction also in a meaningful way. this might make sense, because the presence of a refrigerator might indicate if a kitchen is often used and how the hygienic standards are in this particular household.
+If the kitchen is often used and standards are high, the investment in a concrete floor is more probable.
 # Conclusions

 In determining whether machine learning techniques strengthen or weaken the original authors' hypothesis, we conclude that our feature importance scores agree to some extent quantitatively with the original paper coefficients.
 But, we advise not to rely too much on them, and rather only use the qualitative information of the ranking, which is probably more robust.